-Last year for my birthday I went to St Lucia for a week of sunshine and laying on the beach.
+Last year for my birthday I went to St Lucia for a week of sunshine and lying on the beach.
 As a gift my mom treated me to a chocolate cooking class at Hotel Chocolat, hidden away in the southern part of the island.
 We spent the morning learning how to make chocolate from scratch using local cocoa.
 I felt like I had become a chocolatier.
 Before I left the island I went out to the local market where I stocked up on cocoa sticks.
 Searching for cocoa butter didn’t end until mid-summer when I happened to stumble upon Artisana Coconut butter (which is a great alternative) at the Whole Foods next to my apartment.
 But by the end of last year I still had not made any chocolate so I added it to my 2016 adventures list, hoping that I would get to make my own chocolate once again.
 This weekend I got to make chocolate and I must say it was a success, even though I totally winged most of the process =o)

 Note: for most measurements I just based off of recipes I found online, from what I remember from my class, and by doing lots of taste testing